-While no two Gantt charts are the same, there are key features that you will need to get the most out of your Gantt chart tool:
+While no two Gantt chart tools are the same, there are key features that you'll need to get the most out of your Gantt chart tool:

 Milestones are represented by a diamond symbol on the Gantt and have no duration.
-A milestone marks the end of a piece of work, task sequence or phase of the project.
-They are often fixed dates or important dates on your project schedule that you need to be aware of.
+A milestone marks the end of a piece of work, task sequence or project management phase.
+They’re often fixed dates or important dates on your project schedule that you need to be aware of.
 Read more: Learn how to use milestones in your scheduling.

 These show which tasks are linked together.
 Links are shown with lines on the Gantt chart, and the arrow points to the task that comes next.
-Dependencies can be set up as start-to-finish, start-to-start, finish-to-finish or finish-to-start.
+Task dependencies can be set up as start-to-finish, start-to-start, finish-to-finish or finish-to-start.
 Read more: Learn how to manage task dependencies.